-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Sonder Complete Health Medicare Advantage (HMO).
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of Sonder My Choice Medicare Advantage (HMO)

-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2023.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2025.
 This is an important legal document.
 Please keep it in a safe place.

-For questions about this document, please contact Member Services at (888) 428-4440 for additional information.
-(TTY/TDD users should call 711.
-Hours are Monday through Sunday, 8:00a.m. to 8:00p.m., EST.
+For questions about this document, please contact Member Services at 888-428-4440 for additional information.
+(TTY users should call 711).
+Hours are: 7 days a week 8.00 am - 8.00 pm EST (October 1st - March 31st) or Monday to Friday 8:00 am to 8:00 pm EST (April 1st - September 30th).
+This call is free.

-This plan, Sonder Complete Health Medicare Advantage (HMO), is offered by Sonder Health Plans, Inc. (When this Evidence of Coverage says "we," "us," or "our," it means Sonder Health Plans, Inc. When it says "plan" or "our plan," it means Sonder Complete Health Medicare Advantage (HMO).)
+This plan, Sonder My Choice Medicare Advantage (HMO). is offered by Sonder Health Plans, Inc. When this Evidence of Coverage says "we," "us," or "our," it means Sonder Health Plans, Inc. When it says "plan" or "our plan," it means Sonder My Choice Medicare Advantage (HMO).